MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreatePmax.md

     Choose a **Call to action** from the predefined list.
 This will provide potential customers with a brief, compelling reason to click your ad right now.

     > [!NOTE]
-    > “Automated” is the default option for your **Call to action**.
+    > â€œAutomatedâ€ is the default option for your **Call to action**.
 If you don't choose a **Call to action** from the predefined list, then it will be automated by default during ad delivery to help boost campaign performance.
 This means that we'll automatically choose your **Call to action** and the language it serves in.

   - **Ad extensions**